philani1H/GXC-goldxcoin-blockchain-/TESTNET_VS_MAINNET.md

 3. **SecurityEngine Works on Both (with different bounds)**
    - Testnet: Adjusts from 1.0 baseline, bounded by MIN 1.0, MAX 10,000
-   - Mainnet: Adjusts from 1000.0 baseline, bounded by MIN 100.0, MAX 10,000,000
+   - Mainnet: Adjusts from 1000.0 baseline, bounded by MIN 1000.0, MAX 10,000,000
-   - Different bounds prevent testnet from being too hard, mainnet from being too easy
+   - Mainnet minimum = initial difficulty (prevents difficulty from dropping below launch level)

 4. **Always Test First**
    - Test on testnet